 If you're an old monster movie buff like me, you might remember the daikaiju movie, Yog — Monster From Space (a.k.a.
 Space Amoeba) periodically showing up at drive-in theaters in the early 70s, usually on a double feature with Destroy All Monsters or Godzilla vs. the Smog Monster.

-I had just turned 12, and sure enough, Destroy All Monsters and Yog were coming to the local drive-in (the Castle, may it R.I.P., in Collinsville, VA).
-While my parents didn't mind occasionally taking me and some friends to see monster movies, they inevitably ruled that the second feature came on too late for us to stay up.
+Sure enough, summer of 1971, Destroy All Monsters and Yog were coming to the local drive-in (the Castle, may it R.I.P., in Collinsville, VA), and while my parents didn't mind occasionally taking me and some friends to see monster movies, they inevitably ruled that the second feature came on too late for us to stay up.
 Well, I wanted to see Destroy All Monsters because it was a Godzilla movie; I knew nothing and cared nothing about Yog.
 Naturally, according to the published schedule, Yog was to be the first feature.
 So I called the drive-in, hoping to convince them to run Destroy All Monsters first.
 No way, they told me; the projector was set up to run Yog first, and that was that.

 You could hear us whoopin' and hollerin' over in the next county (which was actually just a stone's throw away).
 So it was a wonderful night for monsters.
 But had I known Yog was a fun little Toho film, I would have been just as happy to see it, since I'd already seen Destroy All Monsters once before (this goes to show you the value of research first).
 But, as luck would have it, Yog showed up at the downtown movie theater a few months later, all by its lonesome, so I went and checked it out.